Martijn-Hellemans/poc/README.md

-# Source repo for experimenting with Jenkins
+# Source repo for experimenting with Jenkins.